-FUE is slightly more expensive than FUT because it is more labour intensive – grafts need to be removed one-by-one rather all in one go in a single strip.
+FUE is slightly more expensive than FUT because it is more labour intensive – grafts need to be removed one by one rather than all in one go in a single strip.
 Prices at Crown Clinic start from £5,000.
 Prices depend on the number of grafts – the more grafts, the higher the price because more work is required of the Crown Clinic team.
 If you have more grafts, you can cover a larger balding area.

 Who is suitable for an FUE transplant?

 Our surgeon performs transplants on both male and female patients (around 10% of his clients are female).
-What he is looking for in a patient is a good covering of donor hair at the back and sides of the scalp.
+What he is looking for in a patient is a good covering of the donor’s hair at the back and sides of the scalp.
 Nearly everyone has a permanent ‘horse shoe’ of hair covering the back and side of the scalp – however bald they are on the top of their scalp.
-This is where the donor hair is taken.
+This is where the donor’s hair is taken.

 When will the transplanted hair grow back?

 It takes between six months and a year to see the full benefits of an FUE transplant.
 In the first few weeks after a transplant, the transplanted hair falls out.
 This is entirely normal.
 What is important is that roots of the new hair are well-established and happy in their new home.
 With healthy roots, the new hair will grow back and it should provide a good covering for the balding area at the end of six months.
 This process takes longer in some patients than others – but all patients can see the best results after a year.

 How long will it take me to recover from a procedure?

 We recommend that patients take a week off from work following their procedure.
 As with any surgical procedure, there is a recovery period.
 You will feel fine but you need to wait for the swelling to go down and you need to take it easy to ensure that the new hairs get settled in their new home.